keeroll/web-systems-architecture-labs/README.md

-# University tasks repository (web development course)
+# Web devevelopment repository
-### Here is a weather web app which was implemented to pass university course.
+Some web development tasks for one of my university courses